govhackaustralia/govhack-tools/index.md

 > @TODO Does this even need to be here?

-# Mentors (Help me, Obi Wan Kenobi.
-You're my only hope.)
+# Mentors

 GovHack is supported by an awesome group of mentors from a wide range of disciplines who've volunteered to provide assistance to teams.
 We'll also have mentors who provide insider advice about the datasets (data custodians), and others who have expertise in a wide range of technologies and skills (tech mentors) to help you and your team get the best outcomes possible during the competition.

 Check out the [GovHack Mentors page](http://www.govhack.org/mentors/) for more information on how to get in touch with your awesome mentors.

+> "Help me, Obi Wan Kenobi.
+You're my only hope." -- Princess Leia

 # Technical considerations